 And then make a decision.
 You either choose to continue being friends with that person or not.
 Whatever your decision will be, you will eventually have to let go in order to be happy!

 Let go of that friendship, let go of the relationship you had with this person, let go of those past resentments, let go of the hate… let go of that person you once loved.
-You will have to chose, and no matter what your choice would be, you will eventually free yourself.
+You will have to choose, and no matter what your choice would be, you will eventually free yourself.

 And here’s another tip for you.
-If you choose with your mind, who is so critical and judgmental, and most of the time telling you all kind of crazy things that would only attract even more anger and resentment upon you, you would probably have many regrets afterwards.
+If you choose with your mind, who is so critical and judgmental, and most of the time telling you all kind of crazy things that would only attract even more anger and resentment upon you, you would probably have many regrets afterward.
 On the other hand, if you choose with your heart, who is constantly trying to help you see that letting go of all that negativity, would not only bring you freedom but will also help you rediscover the inner peace and happiness.
 It doesn’t have to be as complicated as your mind is trying to convince you life should be.
 Simplify your life!
 Listen to your mind but always follow your heart.